 By now we were hungry so we stopped at the Cubi Cafe where we both had steak paninis which were quite good.
 As we exited the theater I asked Rob if he was going to go on the flight simulator which was directly across from the theater.
 Before he had a chance to answer, the gentleman at the desk yelled over that because we had attended the movie, tickets were only $3.50 instead of $5.00.
 Well, Rob just couldn’t pass up that deal so he convinced me that I should go on it with him.
 I was told that it didn’t go upside down and wasn’t that bad so with a little trepidation into the simulator capsule we went.
 It is described in the brochure as “a five-minute, multi-sensory experience that combines a movie-like audiovisual presentation using a high-definition projection screen and surround-sound, with the motion of the ride compartment.”
 It wasn’t bad at all!

 After that we returned back to Hangar One to see the rest of the displays.

-Because we had so many pictures, we thought it best just to provide the link to the Picasa web album.
+Because we had so many pictures, we thought it best just to provide the link toa Google web album.
 Some of these pictures are the same as ones we took on our first visit but we took more since it was not so crowded.
 To view the album, click here.